-As such, the share price logically should fall by the amount of the dividend once it hits the ex-dividend date – theoretically it’s a zero-sum game.
+As such, the share price logically should fall by the amount of the dividend once it hits the ex-dividend date.
+Theoretically, it’s a zero-sum game.

-While you will generate income from the dividend you collect, but you could end up with an offsetting capital loss when you sell the shares.
-It’s very possible that the net benefit will be less than you might hope, and thus, we Fools think most investors shouldn’t get involved with dividend harvesting.
+While you will generate income from the dividend you collect, you could end up with an offsetting capital loss when you sell the shares.
+It’s possible that the net benefit will be less than you might hope, and thus, we Fools think most investors shouldn’t get involved with dividend harvesting.

 Dividends, franking and tax